 California Residence for Tuition Purposes

-Fall 2024 Undergraduate Applicants
+Fall 2024 Undergraduate Admits

 Important information about Residency for Tuition Purposes.
 You have access to view your residency status for UC tuition.